 Similarly, if you fall ill on your holiday, then the cost of medical care can be expensive.
 A basic hospital stay can cost as much as £200 per day plus medical expenses.
 And depending on where you are in the country, medical facilities may be difficult to get to – meaning the cost of medical evacuation could be high.
 But, with the correct level of cover, you’ll have peace of mind.

 Cuba’s an incredibly popular location with thrill-seekers and adventurers.
 As a result, many holiday-makers visiting this beautiful island choose to snorkel or scuba dive in Maria la Gorda or hike in Viñales.
 Thankfully, when you choose our travel insurance, you’re covered for a number of sports and leisure activities as standard.
-If you’re taking part in something a little more adventurous, you may need to purchase additional Sports and Leisure cover.

 To understand exactly which activities you’re covered for, please visit the policy information hub, where you’ll find more details.